Detmers pitches Halos past Astros 3-1 for 1st big league win

 ANAHEIM, Calif.
+(AP) — Reid Detmers hasn’t exactly eased into the majors.
+His first three starts for the Los Angeles Angels have been on hot Sunday afternoons against the Athletics, Dodgers and Astros — three of the best teams in the majors.

+The third start was the breakthrough for Detmers, and luck had nothing to do with it.

-(AP) — Reid Detmers pitched six innings of three-hit ball to earn his first major league victory, and the Los Angeles Angels avoided a three-game sweep with a 3-1 victory over the Houston Astros on Sunday.
+Detmers pitched six innings of three-hit ball to earn his first major league victory, and the Angels avoided a three-game sweep with a 3-1 victory over Houston.

-David Fletcher and Jo Adell drove in runs with grounders to back Detmers (1-2), who struck out six and gave up one run while outdueling Lance McCullers Jr. in just his third major league start.
-Phil Gosselin homered in the eighth and scored two runs for Los Angeles.
+David Fletcher and Jo Adell drove in runs with grounders to back Detmers (1-2), who struck out six and gave up one run while outdueling Lance McCullers Jr.

+“I was just more confident,” Detmers said.
+“I was landing more of my off-speed stuff for strikes and getting weak contact for outs.
+That was part of the game plan tonight, getting ahead and staying ahead.
+It worked out well.”

+After giving up 11 runs and taking a pair of losses in his first two trips to a big league mound, Detmers largely avoided trouble during the longest and best start of the 2020 first-round pick’s brief career.
+Manager Joe Maddon doesn’t think Detmers has been intimidated by any of his tough matchups, and the left-hander proved it against Houston.

 Michael Brantley homered and McCullers (9-4) yielded two runs while pitching into the sixth inning, but the AL West-leading Astros’ four-game winning streak ended with just their fourth loss in 12 meetings with the Halos this season.

-Shohei Ohtani hit two singles for the Angels, who won for just the third time in nine games.
-Los Angeles (59-60) avoided dropping three games below .500 for the first time since June 29.

-Detmers walked two and largely avoided trouble during the longest and best start of the 2020 first-round pick’s brief career.
-His first three big league starts all had a high degree of difficulty in Sunday games against probable playoff teams: the Athletics, the Dodgers and the Astros.
+“We hadn’t seen (Detmers) at all, and he threw the ball well,” Houston manager Dusty Baker said.
+“When you face these guys for the first time, he knows a whole lot more about us than we know about him.
+Sometimes the guy on the other side throws up a gem.”

-Several minutes after Ohtani struck out with the bases loaded to end the second, Brantley put the Astros up 1-0 in the third.
-Brantley leads the majors in batting average, and his 424-foot shot to right was his eighth homer of the season.
+Several minutes after Ohtani struck out with the bases loaded to end the second, Brantley put the Astros up 1-0 in the third with his eighth homer.

 The Angels tied it in the fifth when Jack Mayfield and Ohtani delivered back-to-back singles before Fletcher’s RBI groundout.